googleinterns/cros-hummingbird/README.md

     [--working_voltage WORKING_VOLTAGE]
     [--operation_mode OPERATION_MODE]
 ```
-3. Test report would be generated and shown when both SCL and SDA data is captured.
+3. Test report would be generated under local folder and shown when both SCL and SDA data is captured.
 Each operation parameters predicted would be specified on the report.
 4. Go further to run tests on different data files!